CSCfi/csc-user-guide/docs/apps/maestro.md

 or connected to it via VPN from home.

 ### Standalone usage on Puhti

+!!!
+Note
+     We mainly recommend using Puhti to run your Maestro jobs.
+If running on Mahti, you must ensure that your jobs are able to utilize full nodes (128 CPU cores).
+Preferably, run only Desmond MD simulations on GPUs because most other jobs do not scale.

 It is possible to run the heavy computations on Puhti.
 To do that you need to [get a CSC accountCSC](../accounts/how-to-create-new-user-account.md) and